danforthcenter/plantcv/docs/nir_tutorial.md

 This function is built using the numpy '-' operator.
 It is a modulo operator rather than a saturation operator.

-Thresholding was done using the OpenCV inRange function.
+Thresholding was done using the [custom range threshold](custom_range_threshold.md) function.
 Pixels that have a signal value less than 50 and greater than 190 will be set to 0 (black), while those with a value between these two will be set to 255 (white).
 This approach works very well if you have image of the background without plant material.